Terry Silver

-Terrance "Terry" Silver is a fictional character and the secondary antagonist of the Karate Kid media franchise, portrayed by actor and martial artist Thomas Ian Griffith.
-He serves as an antagonist in the film The Karate Kid Part III (1989) and the sequel television series Cobra Kai.
+Terrance "Terry" Silver is a fictional character and one of the main antagonists of The Karate Kid media franchise, portrayed by actor and martial artist Thomas Ian Griffith.
+He was created by American screenwriter Robert Mark Kamen and introduced in the 1989 film The Karate Kid Part III.
+Thirty-two years later, Griffith reprised the role in the sequel television series Cobra Kai, appearing as a main cast member from its fourth season to the sixth and final season.